ramiromejias/nodejs-mysql-linksapp/README.md

 # nodejs-mysql-linksapp

-App to storage favorites links using NodeJS and MySQL
+App to storage favorite links using NodeJS, ExpressJS and MySQL